/

 Current lineup is more straightforward than older Cox pricing impressions

-That does not automatically make Cox a bargain.
-It does make the product easier to explain than older cable packages built around short promos, equipment confusion, and lots of hidden assumptions.
+That does not automatically make Cox a bargain, because address-level pricing, equipment choices, data policy, and bundle eligibility still matter.
+It does make the product easier to explain than older cable packages built around short promos, confusing add-ons, and lots of hidden assumptions.

 What still affects real value

-The real-value issue is not that Cox lacks a usable speed ladder.
-It is that the broader offer still gets shaped by data policy, upload limits, and whether you need bundle perks to unlock the version of the product that feels genuinely competitive.
+The real-value issue is not that Cox lacks usable speed options.
+It is that the broader offer still gets shaped by the 1.25 TB monthly allowance, upload limits, equipment decisions, and whether you need Cox Mobile bundle perks to unlock the most competitive version of the product.

 Best way to judge value: Compare the all-in monthly cost and data policy, not just the headline download tier